 I realized later that the karma of keeping my wedding ring might have been holding me back in a way from fully moving on after divorce.
 In other words, the decision to sell my wedding ring was just another step further from my past and a step closer to acceptance, peace and living my best life.

-I always tell people that you should wait as long as you want to sell your wedding ring after divorce aft, so that you can naturally get to the same point I did, and that there will be no regrets.
+I always tell people that you should wait as long as you want to sell your wedding ring after divorce, so that you can naturally get to the same point I did, and that there will be no regrets.

 But recently, I heard a story that changed my mindset!!

-So, the woman called Judy because she wanted to sell her wedding ring to help pay for her daughter’s college education.
+A woman wanted to sell her wedding ring to help pay for her daughter’s college education.
 The woman had been divorced for 15 years (since her daughter was 3 years old) and the price she hoped to sell the ring for was $10,000.
-She ended up selling the wedding ring via Worthy and is happy about how the process went, and what she ended up walking away with.
+She ended up selling the wedding ring and is happy about how the process went, and what she ended up walking away with.

 But here’s the part that got me.
 This woman sold the wedding ring to help pay for her daughter’s college.
 Coincidentally, my son is looking at colleges right now, so I know what the tuition costs at many schools across the country.
 Based on what I know, the $10,000 will probably cover a semester—in some cases, not even.

 I’m not saying that the woman shouldn’t have sold the ring.
 Every bit helps, and good for her for a selfless act that will help her daughter’s education.
-But, what Judy brought to my attention is, had this woman sold her ring 15 years ago, gotten the $10,000, and invested it with a Wealth Management Advisor, what would have happened?
+But, what’s interesting is, had this woman sold her ring 15 years ago, gotten the $10,000, and invested it with a Wealth Management Advisor, what would have happened?

 Let’s take into account the market performance history.
 From 1957-2018, the average S & P annual return is 8%.
 Now, while no one can invest in an index, (which is what the S & P is) the index represents the value of the 500 largest corporations, and it often used as a quick measure of the stock market and economy.